software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 - Each team will be developing a project described on the course page
 - The project is a web application implemented with _Java_ programming language using the _Spring Boot framework_
-- _JavaScript_ and _React_ is used as a frontend technology
+- _JavaScript_ and _React_ are used as a frontend technologies
+- The final application will be a _full stack_ application in which a frontend communicates with a backend
 - The development of the project is split into _three_ two-week iterations called _Sprints_
 - Each Sprint has high-level requirements, but teams should make most of the technical decisions themselves
 - The project starts on week three

 ---

-# Course assesment
+# Assessment

-- The assessment is based on the _team’s project_ and the _personal contributions_ of a team member
+- The assessment is based on the _team's project_ and the _personal contributions_ of a team member
 - The project assessment is based on the following aspects:
   - Technical implementation
   - Project management
   - Documentation
   - Following the schedule
 - Each of the three Sprints is assessed based on the Sprint requirements
-- The team can earn up to 10 points from each Sprint which adds up to the maximum number of 30 points from the project
+- The team can earn up to 40 points from the project (15 + 15 + 10 points)

 ---

-# Course assesment
+# Assessment

-- Each team member’s personal assessment is based on the following aspects:
+- Each team member's personal assessment is based on the following aspects:
   - Activity in team work
   - Technical contributions
   - Project management and documentation contributions
   - Exercise submissions
-- The personal assessment is done based on the teacher’s observations and peer reviews from the team members
+- The personal assessment is done based on the teacher's observations and peer reviews from the team members
-- Each team member can earn up to 10 points based on their personal efforts towards the project
+- Each team member can earn up to 20 points based on their personal efforts towards the project

 ---

-# Course assesment
+# Assessment

-- The final grade (1-5) is composed of the project points (maximum of 30 points) and the personal points (maximum of 10 points)
+- The final grade (1-5) is composed of the project points (maximum of 40 points) and the personal points (maximum of 20 points)
 - The following are necessary to pass the course:
   - At least 80% of the first two week's exercises have to be completed before their deadlines to pass the course
   - Written peer review for each team member